llmonpy/llmonpy-blog/docs/ai-moat.md

 copycats.
 The steps on the learning curve for a LLM application are examples of good responses to requests.
 Startups that climb the curve the fastest will have the best request-flow and then get the most value from the requests by using them as the basis for hundreds or thousands of experiments to improve the responses.
 Every market segment that uses AI is likely to be a winner-take-all competition where the fastest to climb the learning curve will win.
-This post explains how the winners will win.
+This post outlines a theory about how the winners will win.

 ## What is an AI pipeline?
 An example of an AI pipeline is a system that generates an employment contract for a specific position.